-- May require the removal or disturbance of vegetation that has re-established, or is encroaching on existing roads, road infrastructure, road-related infrastructure, and ancillary areas. - May be unique or periodic, but is generally considered routine and on-going.

-- Prevents deterioration, and conserves the state of an existing road, road infrastructure, road-related infrastructure, and an ancillary area as near as possible to its original constructed state. - Includes vegetation removal from areas that were previously offset under Victoria's native vegetation regulations.
-Evidence must be retained to confirm this. - Includes vegetation (excluding large native canopy trees) removal to: - maintain existing road infrastructure, roadrelated infrastructure, and ancillary areas as defined in the Road Management Act 2004 or Road Safety Act 1986 - maintain existing sight lines - control pest animals and weeds. - Includes lopping or pruning of trees, provided no more than 1/3 of the foliage of each individual tree is lopped or pruned. - Includes any vegetation removal (including the lopping of overhanging branches from trees) from within the Road maintenance envelope.
-The road maintenance envelope extends over the roadway and shoulder as defined in the Road Management Act 2004 and includes a vertical clearance height as detailed in Figure 1.
+- May require the removal or disturbance of vegetation that has re-established, or is encroaching on existing railways, railway access roads, and rail infrastructure. - May be unique or periodic but is generally considered routine and on-going. - Prevents deterioration, and conserves the state of the railway, railway access road, or rail infrastructure as near as possible to its original constructed state. - Includes vegetation removal from areas that were previously offset under Victoria's native vegetation regulations.
+Evidence must be retained to confirm this. - Includes native vegetation (excluding large native canopy trees) removal to: - → maintain existing rail infrastructure, associated rail infrastructure (as defined in the Rail Management Act 1996), and existing car parks, - $\rightarrow$ maintain existing sight lines, - $\rightarrow$ control pest animals and weeds.

-Figure 1: Road maintenance envelop

-Mature native vegetation on road infrastructure

-In some cases, road infrastructure within the road formation is not easily discernible and may include regenerated mature native vegetation.
-Many roads were constructed decades ago, and vegetation within the road formation may be considered significant, especially when maintenance in the area is not regular or routine.

-Removal of mature native vegetation from within the road formation may be regarded as construction.
-Before this vegetation is removed, the road authority must consult with DELWP regions to confirm whether its removal should be considered maintenance, or construction.

-If considered maintenance, the extent and purpose of this mature native vegetation removal should be recorded by DELWP and the road authority.
+Includes lopping or pruning of trees, provided no more than 1/3 of the foliage of each individual tree is lopped or pruned.